Alphabetical Plant Listing

 Fox Grape, Vitis labrusca var. subedentata

 Cultivated for its edible fruit, Vitis labrusca (Fox Grape) is a vigorous deciduous vine that produces medium-sized grapes of glossy, juicy, blue-black grapes in late mid-season.
-The grapes are noted for having slip-skins (the skin easily slips off when squeezed) and a sweet earthy muskiness (foxy smell and flavor).
+The grapes are noted for having slip-skins (the skin easily slips off when squeezed) and a sweet, earthy muskiness (foxy smell and flavor).
 The foliage of large, three-lobed, deep green leaves, 4-6 in. long (10-15 cm), is fuzzy with brown-gray hairs on the underside.
 In summer, small greenish-yellow flowers are borne in racemes on short branches.
-They are reported to have the sweet musky fragrance of mignonette.
+They are reported to have the sweet, musky fragrance of mignonette.
 Fox Grape climbs by means of tendrils.
 It grows well into trees or sprawls over low-growing shrubs.
 Native to eastern North America, Fox Grape is the parent of many grape cultivars, including Catawba, Concord, Delaware, Isabella, Niagara, and many hybrid grape varieties.
-Vitis labrusca has some natural resistance to many grape diseases, including phylloxera, a disease that almost destroyed the European grape crops.
+Vitis labrusca has some natural resistance to many grape diseases, including phylloxera, which almost destroyed the European grape crops.
 This species can be used as a rootstock in areas where the disease is prevalent.
 Easy to grow, Grape vines not only reward you with large crops of delicious fruits.
-They are also very decorative, providing a handsome leafy cover that clothes arbors, fences or trellises beautifully.
+They are also very decorative, providing a handsome leafy cover that clothes arbors, fences, or trellises beautifully.
 Fox Grape is also beneficial to wildlife.
-The flowers are cross-pollinated by many species of bees, and the grapes are consumed by many birds and mammals.
-Because of the dense leafy cover that the vine provides, it becomes a hiding place for many kinds of wildlife and nesting habitat for birds.
+Many species of bees cross-pollinate the flowers, and many birds and mammals consume the grapes.
+Because of the dense leafy cover that the vine provides, it becomes a hiding place for many kinds of wildlife and a nesting habitat for birds.

 • Thrives in full sun in deep, loamy, well-drained soils.
 Tolerates a wide range of soil conditions, but good drainage is essential.
-Best sited in a location sheltered from winter winds (preferably a sunny south-facing slope) and well removed from frost pockets.
+It is best sited in a location sheltered from winter winds (preferably a sunny south-facing slope) and well removed from frost pockets.
 Needs good air circulation.

 • Pruning should be carried out in winter when the plant is dormant to avoid bleeding.

-• Keep an eye out for anthracnose, black rot, downy and powdery mildew, gray mold, crown gall, botrytis bunch rot, grape berry moth, Japanese beetle, leaf hopper, leaf roller, mealy bugs, spotted wing drosophila and flea beetles.
+• Keep an eye out for anthracnose, black rot, downy mildew, powdery mildew, gray mold or botrytis, crown gall, botrytis bunch rot, grape berry moth, Japanese beetles, leafhoppers, leaf roller, mealybugs, spotted wing drosophila and flea beetles.

 • Native to eastern North America.